-What Not to Say to an Insurance Company After a Crash
+What Not to Say to an Insurance Company After a New Mexico Car Crash

 - Opinions.
 Starting a statement with, “I think…” is a good indication that you don’t know for sure what happened, so it’s best to not say anything at all.
 Your opinion about what may or may not have happened will not help your case.
 Leave the investigation of what caused the crash up to the police, your lawyer, and other experts.